IBM/blockchainbean2/docs/run-local.md

 ![export](https://user-images.githubusercontent.com/10428517/76371002-fd09aa00-62f5-11ea-9f6b-cc25e68c410e.gif)

+- **Note that in the gif we export to a different location but the process is the same**

-- To export your connection profile, right click on the 3 dot menu on the **FABRIC GATEWAYS** pane and `Export Connection Profile` Save this file to fabric-contract-attribute-based-access-control/gateway/local/fabric_connection.json.
+- To export your connection profile, right click on the 3 dot menu on the **FABRIC GATEWAYS** pane and `Export Connection Profile` Save this file to `blockchainbean2/server/connection.json`.

 ## Step 6.
 Export Local Wallet
 ![wallet](https://user-images.githubusercontent.com/10428517/76375176-65f71f00-6302-11ea-8071-d68192905a91.gif)